The Common Program of the People's Republic of China 1949-1954

 5. Religious organizations, such as Christian and Buddhist organizations

-6. Other social organizations that are recognized by law."
+6. Other social organizations that are recognized by law.

-Perry (1985) describes the situation "In the single province of Shanxi, for example, some 734 villages carried out a suppression campaign against the Yiguan Dao (the biggest ‘secret’ society) in December 1950.
-Over 82,300 members withdrew from the sect, 1,692 minor leaders registered and 133 "professional leaders" were put under detention."
+In Shanxi province alone, 734 villages participated in a suppression campaign against Yiguandao in December 1950.
+Over 82,300 members renounced their affiliation, 1,692 minor leaders registered, and 133 "professional leaders" were detained.
 In Beijing between 1950 and 1951, 90,000 members renounced Yiguan Dao.
-Suspicion toward the sects heightened during the Korean War, with many questioning the patriotism of their members.
-Despite this, the secret societies persisted.
-Big landlords and businessmen, feeling they had nothing to lose, continued their support.
-By 1952, these resurgent sects were already implicated in armed uprisings.
-In Shaoxing county, Zhejiang province, leaders of the Jiugong Dao launched three attacks, resulting in damage to district government offices and the deaths of over 40 cadres.
-Armed with swords and imperial banners, the rebels unsuccessfully attempted to seize the county seat and stage a restoration of the monarchy.
+Suspicion toward secret societies increased during the Korean War, as many questioned their members' patriotism.
+Despite this, the sects persisted, supported by large landlords and businessmen who had little to lose.
+By 1952, some of these sects were involved in armed uprisings.
+In Shaoxing county, Zhejiang province, Jiugong Dao leaders staged three attacks, damaging government offices and killing over 40 cadres.
+Armed with swords and imperial banners, they unsuccessfully attempted to seize the county seat and restore the monarchy.

 The CCP started to organize people through their factory, school, administration, or army.
 In 1952 street committees are founded for those who are not organized through their job.
 These committees have to strengthen the ties between the central, local governments and the neighbourhoods.
 They are responsible for the daily affairs, like providing marriage certificates, supervision on family planning, the distribution of food vouchers, and propaganda.
 In 1952, beside these neighbourhood committees, also security defense groups are founded.
 The purpose of these committees in "…organs, factories, enterprises, schools, and streets shall generally be taken as units in cities, while in rural villages the administrative village shall be the unit…." (article 3) and "In order to rouse the masses and to assist the people’s government in preventing treason, espionage, theft, and arson, in liquidating counterrevolutionary activity, and in defending state and public security, it is specially prescribed that security defense committees be universally established throughout the country, in every city after development of the movement for the suppression of counterrevolution and in every rural village after completion of the land reform."
 In the discussion of Article 17 of the Common Program will the mediation committee be addressed.
+In Article 19 the security groups are described.

 See Timeline Hukou Introduction 1948-1954